JavierMenRev/SelectionInLatinAmericans/README.md

 * perl/5.30.1

 ## Preparing files
-Our new software, `AdaptMix`, uses genotype data in ChromoPainter format.
+Our new software, `AdaptMix`, uses genotype data in ChromoPainter (CP) format.
 For a description of the file format see: https://people.maths.bris.ac.uk/~madjl/finestructure-old/chromopainter_info.html.

 For this tutorial we are going to use genomic data from Peruvians (`PEL`) from the 1000 Genomes Project (1KGP) as our target admixed population, and `CHB`, `IBS`, and `YRI` as our reference populations.
 Note that we are using `CHB` as a proxy for the Native American reference population.